TotzkePaul/tutor/ReadMe.md

 # Mern Stack Tutor

-~~This hypertext book for everything you need to know for your first day as a developer.~~

-Master Yoda spent 20 years alone in exile on Dagobah meditating on Luke's Jedi Bootcamp training.

-I'll try to make you a WebDev Jedi or DevOps Sith Master as fast as Yoda trained Luke. 😉

-Worried that your behind?
-You never stop learning.
-Technology is always changing, so what might be good today is not tomorrow.

-Codeacademy  (Too easy?)

-Odin Project

-Free Code Camp

-If you wanna stumble in the right direction, but still fall down sometimes check out YouTube Videos from Traversy Media, The Net Ninja, Academind, Programming with Mosh,  and Coding Phase.

 What stack should I learn first?
 MERN because you only need to learn 1 language to do all 3 major parts of web app: Front End, BackEnd and Database